 Ellen says Attensi is seeing an increasing number of businesses starting to rethink the way they do things with a ‘video-first’ strategy.

 “We began talking to Microsoft Norway in 2020 to explore opportunities to work together on this new gamification tool that would make it easier for managers to help their teams upskill,” she added.

 “Following several meetings with Microsoft during which we discussed what issues their clients were facing and what we could do to help, we created the training programme in around six weeks.”

 The technology has now been rolled out successfully via Microsoft’s commercial marketplace and Attensi has become an official partner.

 The new simulation challenges users to complete a number of realistic, gamified tasks based around Teams.
 They can then repeat the game until they are fluent in using the technology.

 Ellen added: “So far, six of our clients are now using this solution and we have around 2,000 users on the training programme.
 Some of them have even built custom-made modules on top of the training because they are seeing the cost-saving benefits that a video first strategy can offer.”

 Following an Attensi survey of people using the new technology, 97.5% said they liked the training and that it was relevant for their work.
 Another 95% said that they have become better at using best practice behaviour in virtual team meetings.

-Silje Gulbrandsen, Product Marketing Manager in Microsoft Norway, says: “We rely a lot on our partner eco system to put on additional training for our customers.
-That’s where solutions like Attensi’s gamified Teams training comes in as a good example of how partners are adding value to whatever solution or product we provide to the market and to our customers.
+Silje Gulbrandsen, Product Marketing Manager in Microsoft Norway, says: “We rely a lot on our partner ecosystem to put on additional training for our customers.
+That’s where solutions like Attensi’s gamified Teams training come in as a good example of how partners are adding value to whatever solution or product we provide to the market and to our customers.
 Especially in Teams, which has become even more relevant in the last year.